 Let your friends know and share this post.”

-You can’t force users to share your posts as an entry mechanism any more than you can force a purchaser to enter a contest, but the “like” is powerful on its own.
 The more users who like and comment on your post, the more users you’ll reach via their activity feeds.

 There are millions of companies that have spent the past few years improving their reach on Facebook.
 So, it’s pretty safe to say that a lot of “tricks” have already been tried out by other companies.
 But who are the companies that reach more and more users every day?
 Who are the companies that are great at engaging their followers?